shainova/EMLN/README.md

 Please cite the paper when you use the code.
  *The Multilayer Nature of Ecological Networks (2017) Pilosof S, Porter MA, Pascual M, Kefi S. The multilayer nature of ecological networks.
 Nature Ecology & Evolution 1:0101.*

+For any questions/details pleae don't hesitate to contact me at: shainova@gmail.com